-Santa Barbara Music Club Always FREE Concerts
+Santa Barbara Music Club Always FREE concerts

 Faulkner Gallery, Santa Barbara Public Library, 40 E. Anapamu Street

-On SATURDAY, SEPTEMBER 26 the SANTA BARBARA MUSIC CLUB will present another program in its popular series of concerts of beautiful Classical music at Faulkner Gallery in the downtown Public Library.

 One of the highlights of Santa Barbara Music Club's concerts is the opportunity for audiences to hear great music from a variety of historical periods, with a diversity of musical forms, performed by excellent artists.
-This opening concert features internationally renowned pianist Constantine Finehouse in a program highlighting beloved masterworks of the Classical and Romantic periods.
+This opening concert features internationally renowned pianist Robert Cassidy in a program highlighting beloved masterworks as well as new and exciting compositions.

-The concert opens with Mozart's charming Twelve Variations on "Ah vous dirai-je, Maman," K. 265/300e.
-The melody of this popular French children's song has had numerous lyrics written to it, including the familiar "Baa, Baa, Black Sheep," "The Alphabet Song," and Twinkle, Twinkle, Little Star," and in this composition, Mozart's best known set of variations, the composer displays – indeed, revels in – his virtuosic ability to build a substantial structure from the simplest of materials.

-In complete contrast, Alexander Scriabin's Deux Poèmes, Op.
-32 follows, offering in the "Andante cantabile" an introverted, dreamily passionate utterance, and in the "Allegro, con eleganza, confiducia" an assertively outgoing proclamation.
-Interestingly, Scriabin had envisioned writing an opera, and these two works were originally conceived as arias in it, but the plan never came to fruition; the fanciful, imaginative characters of the two poems, however, stand alone as eloquent testimony to the composer's dramatic creativity nonetheless.
+The concert opens with Elegy Variations, Op.
+97, by the prolific American composer David Noon, currently Professor Emeritus at the Manhattan School of Music.
+The work juxtaposes somber and introspective musings with mercurial emotional outbursts, providing an intense and ultimately peaceful musical tribute to a departed colleague.

+Four Préludes by Claude Debussy follow, two from Book I: Ce qu'a vu le vent d'ouest (What the West Wind Has Seen), and La danse du Puck (The Dance of Puck); and two from Book II: General Lavine – eccentric, and Feux d'artifice (Fireworks).
+Noteworthy in both books of Préludes is that the titles are not printed as a header above the first page, but as a footer on the last page, almost as an afterthought, possibly suggesting that the title is inspired by the music and not the other way around.

 For additional information about this or other Santa Barbara Music Club programs and performing artists, visit our web site at www.sbmusicclub.org